CALS News

-On February 20, 2025, Seoul National University (a national university corporation) and the city of Anyang signed a legally binding Memorandum of Agreement (MOA) to open the Gwanak Arboretum to the public and to transfer ownership of the national property at no cost.
-This agreement marks a major step forward, including permanent public access to the Gwanak Arboretum and the free transfer of state-owned land to SNU.
-Under the agreement, approximately 90 ha of currently untransferred national land will return to the university’s ownership.
-Notably, this represents the first tangible progress on land transfer for arboretums and experimental forests since SNU became an incorporated national university in 2011.
+On February 20, 2025, Seoul National University (a national university corporation) and the city of Anyang signed a legally binding Memorandum of Agreement (MOA) to open the Gwanak Arboretum to the public and transfer ownership of the national property free of charge.
+This agreement represents a significant step forward, including permanently opening the Gwanak Arboretum to the public and the transferring state-owned land to SNU free of charge.
+Under the agreement, approximately 90 ha of state-owned land currently untransferred will be returned to SNU.
+Notably, this marks the first tangible progress in the transfer of arboretum and experimental forest land since SNU became an incorporated national university in 2011.

-We interviewed Professor Sangjun Lim, Director of the Arboretum and a faculty member in Forest Environmental Science, to learn more in depth concerning the major agreement.
+We interviewed Professor Sangjun Lim, Director of the Arboretum and a faculty member in Forest Environmental Science, to learn more about this key agreement.

-- What prompted the agreement between SNU and Anyang City regarding the Gwanak Arboretum?
+- What led SNU and Anyang City to sign the agreement regarding the Gwanak Arboretum?

-During the 2011 incorporation of national universities, many facilities that SNU had long used and managed for education and research were not formally transferred to its original ownership.
-This conditions included the arboretum and experimental forests were among these facilities.
-SNU has been continuously working to secure ownership through free transfer.
+During the 2011 incorporation of national universities, many facilities that SNU had long used and managed for education and research were not officially transferred to its original ownership.
+This conditions included the arboretum and experimental forests.
+SNU has continuously strived to secure ownership through free transfer.
 Among its many nationwide facilities, negotiations began with Anyang City due to its cooperative relationship with the university.
 This ultimately led to an agreement on the transfer of the Gwanak Arboretum.

 - Could you explain the process behind the signing of this agreement?

 Currently, the land used and managed by SNU's experimental forests and arboretums is technically national property under the Ministry of Education.
 SNU is granted use of this land under a delegated management arrangement.
 The Ministry of Economy and Finance, which oversees state-owned properties, has indicated willingness to transfer portions of such land free of charge if there is agreement with the local community.
-Since local governments are legally prohibited from owning national property, Anyang City would have no loss over the transferring ownership.
+Since local governments are legally prohibited from owning national property, Anyang City would have no loss due to the transfer of ownership.
 Therefore, both sides entered the negotiation with a positive attitude.

 However, Anyang City requested that a portion of the arboretum be permanently open to the public, and such clause was included in the agreement.
-Currently, the arboretum allows entry only to pre-registered visitors for specific purposes such as educational programs or nature experiences.
-In the future, it will be opened to the public on a walk-in basis, similar to the National Arboretum.
-The specifics of how “permanent opening” will be implemented are still being discussed amongst.
+Currently, the arboretum only allows access to pre-registered visitors for specific purposes such as educational programs or nature experiences.
+In the future, it will be open to the public on a walk-in basis, similar to the National Arboretum.
+The specific implementation of this“permanent opening”is still under discussion.

 - Could you introduce the Gwanak Arboretum, which is now being transferred to SNU free of charge?